ric2b/Vivaldi-browser/chromium/docs/security/faq.md

 posting form data.
 To mitigate abuse of these capabiliies, such as beaconing upon document open, we require interaction with the document (a "user gesture") before allowing their use.

+<a name="TOC-Why-arent-null-pointer-dereferences-considered-security-bugs-"></a>
+## Why aren't null pointer dereferences considered security bugs?

+Null pointer dereferences with consistent, small, fixed offsets are not considered security bugs.
+A read or write to the NULL page results in a non-exploitable crash.
+If the offset is larger than a page, or if there's uncertainty about whether the offset is controllable, it is considered a security bug.